kishansairam9/US-Accidents-d3/README.md

 - Since `cleaned.csv` is being used to load data, we need to run server for it
 - Run `python3 -m http.server` in directory where `index.html` is present and open the URL given to view webpage

+## Note

+The page may be irresponsive for first few seconds after opening.
+This is because of loading whole data of csv using d3, initially memory usage explodes.
+It comes to normal soon and page will work fine.